meteor-factory/react-native-tinder-swipe-cards/README.md

 # Tinder Cards for React Native

+LOOKING FOR CONTRIBUTORS.
+I'm not currently using this in any active projects.
+If anyone wants to be added, please write me.

 A [package](https://www.npmjs.com/package/react-native-swipe-cards) based on [@brentvatne](https://github.com/brentvatne/)'s awesome [example](https://github.com/brentvatne/react-native-animated-demo-tinder), based in turn on the Tinder swipe interface.